RoosterQMonee/VR-AI/README.md

 It's 4 am and i got the motivation to start working on this again :D

+btw there's going to be a lot of changes, I've gotten much better at language processing with ML, low level programming, and fancy speed tricks

 ### PyAI

 please help me